Jeffrey Pfeffer: Work

 Pfeffer formalized the study of resource dependence theory in his text The External Control of Organizations: A Resource Dependence-Perspective, which he co-authored with Jerry Salancik.

 Pfeffer has done theoretical and empirical research on the subjects of human resource management, power and politics in organizations, evidence-based management, the knowing-doing gap, leadership, stratification and labor markets inside organizations, the sociology of science, how and why theories become self-fulfilling, the psychological relationship between time and money, and economic evaluation.

 Pfeffer has also been recognised for writing case studies, and was listed among the top 40 case authors published by The Case Centre in 2016.
 He was ranked 25th in 2015/16.

 Elective on power in organizations

 Pfeffer has taught both elective and core classes in human resource management and the core course in organizational behavior.
 When he joined the Stanford faculty, he developed an elective on power in organizations.
 First called Power and Politics in Organizations, some years ago the class was retitled The Paths to Power.
 The elective has been consistently popular, with Pfeffer teaching two sections per year and, over the years, other colleagues teaching sections as well.

+Rules of Power

+In an interview, Pfeffer discussed the rules of power.
+"I would define power as the ability to get things done your way in contested situations," Pfeffer stated.
+Power is getting your way in situations.
+There are different sources of power.
+Power can come from social relationships.
+How you present yourself can also be a source of power.
+Speaking confidently can show power, and dressing powerfully.
+The way you brand yourself can also be a source of power.
+The reputation you have will help your brand.

+Evidence-Based Management

+Pfeffer discusses "Evidence-Based Management" in the Harvard Business Review.
+This is a form of managing where ideas are presented to managers who in turn ask the team to show them evidence that their ideas work.
+This keeps managers from making decisions without having the right information to make a decision.
+This strategy that Pfeffer talks about can help managers learn what works and what does not work.